Case Manager Position

 - Use and maintain various forms of office technology; with skills in Microsoft Office Suite and ability to learn proprietary or CFPD specific software.

-- Willingness and ability to account for time spent on tasks using billing software.
+- Willingness and ability to account for time spent on tasks using EMS or equivalent billing software.

-- Skills and experience to perform general office duties to ensure the smooth operation of the office, regulatory compliance and improvement of procedures where appropriate.
+- The role requires skills and experience to perform general office duties to ensure the smooth operation of the office, regulatory compliance and improvement of procedures where appropriate.

-- Ability to work well with many different stakeholders; who will include other employees, Beneficiaries of the Trust, members of the Board of Directors, vendors and service providers, benefit eligibility technicians, attorneys, and others.
+- This role requires the ability to work well with many different stakeholders; who will include other employees, Beneficiaries of the Trust, members of the Board of Directors, vendors and service providers, benefit eligibility technicians, attorneys, and others.

-- Ability to interact with people who have disabilities, and their families, with sensitivity and tact.
+- The role also requires the ability to interact with people who have disabilities, and their families, with sensitivity and tact.

 - Bachelor's Degree

-- Car required along with valid driver's license.
+- Car required.
 Must be able to drive, and willing to drive throughout the metro area and outside the metro area.
 Will occasionally transport clients.

 - Heavy phone contact requires ability to speak clearly and hear well on the telephone.